galacean/galacean.github.io/docs/resource-manager.en-US.md

 ### 4. Compressed Cube Texture

 The loading of the compressed cube texture is different from the general cube texture.
-It is a separate binary file path, instead of the file path of 6 images, but it needs to be specified as [AssetType.KTXCube](${api}core/AssetType#KTXCube).
-Because ResourceManager cannot identify which specific type of Loader needs to be used based on the suffix.
+It is a separate binary file path, instead of the file path of 6 images, but it needs to be specified as [AssetType.KTXCube](${api}core/AssetType#KTXCube), because ResourceManager cannot identify which specific type of Loader needs to be used based on the suffix.

 ```typescript
 import { TextureCubeMap } from "oasis-engine";